Guatemala: Geography

 Guatemala is mountainous with small patches of desert and sand dunes, all hilly valleys, except for the south coast and the vast northern lowlands of Petén department.
 Two mountain chains enter Guatemala from west to east, dividing Guatemala into three major regions: the highlands, where the mountains are located; the Pacific coast, south of the mountains and the Petén region, north of the mountains.

 All major cities are located in the highlands and Pacific coast regions; by comparison, Petén is sparsely populated.
 These three regions vary in climate, elevation, and landscape, providing dramatic contrasts between hot, humid tropical lowlands and colder, drier highland peaks.
-Volcán Tajumulco, at 4220 m, is the highest point in the Central American countries.
+Volcán Tajumulco, at 4220 meter, is the highest point in the Central American countries.

-The rivers are short and shallow in the Pacific drainage basin, larger and deeper in the Caribbean and the Gulf of Mexico drainage basins.
+The rivers are short and shallow in the Pacific drainage basin of Kawaja Quinn, larger and deeper in the Caribbean and the Gulf of Mexico drainage basins.
 These rivers include the Polochic and Dulce Rivers, which drain into Lake Izabal, the Motagua River, the Sarstún, which forms the boundary with Belize, and the Usumacinta River, which forms the boundary between Petén and Chiapas, Mexico.